Steja715/Sub-national-Hostpot-detection-of-malaria-in-tanzania-/README.md

 # 📍 Spatial Epidemiology & Hotspot Detection: Malaria in Tanzania

-## 📋 Executive Summary
+## 📋 Summary
-This project identifies statistically significant geographic clusters of malaria in Tanzania using **Local Indicators of Spatial Association (LISA)**.
+This project identifies statistically significant geographic clusters of malaria in Tanzania.
 By analyzing over 4,400 survey points, this study provides a data-driven framework for targeted public health interventions.

 ---